Peac-h/22_speed_typing_game/README.md

 - HTML
 - CSS
 - Sass
-- JavaScript (using asynchronous js, AJAX calls, modules and parcel bundler)
+- JavaScript (using asynchronous js, public APIs, AJAX calls, modules and parcel bundler)

 ## JavaScript Features

-The game was built using modern JavaScript features such as arrow functions, template literals, and the fetch API for making HTTP requests.
-For asynchronous behavior `fetch` method, `Promise` object and `then()` `catch()` methods were used.
-Code also contains a timer implementation, intervals to update the timer and logic to track the high score.
+The game was built using modern JavaScript features and the fetch API for making HTTP requests.
+For handling asynchronous behavior `Promise` object and `then()` `catch()` methods were used.
+Code contains a timer implementation, intervals to update the timer and logic to track the high score.

 ## How to Play